What Does Range Mean In A Car?

 Range Remaining Formula

-When buying a new EV, the “range” is often quoted.
-This is technically the “maximum range” – the maximum distance you can reasonably expect to travel on one full charge.
+When purchasing a new EV, the “range” is often quoted.
+This is technically the “maximum range” – the farthest distance you can reasonably expect to travel on one complete charge.

 Until recently, electric car manufacturers have been accused of grossly exaggerating this value, making an unrealistic estimate.
-Now, though, these numbers are more generally accepted as precise in the real world.
+Now, though, these figures are more commonly accepted as precise in the real world.

 What Is Range In A Hybrid Car?